This is a foreign exchange guide to Morocco, the Moroccan Dirham currency plus MAD transfers and travel tips.

 Travel money for Morocco

 As mentioned above, the Moroccan Dirham is a closed currency.
-Which means that you will not be able to purchase the currency (MAD) before departure and will need to buy it upon arrival in Western Sahara.
+Which means that you may find it difficult (or be permitted) to purchase the currency (MAD) before departure and will need to buy it upon arrival in Western Sahara.

 For these types of destinations, using a pre-paid travel card is a good solution.
 As no travel cards support loading closed currencies like the MAD you will incur currency conversion or foreign transaction fees if you use a travel money card in Western Sahara.